HurricaneLabs/brokenhosts/README.md

 One final thing to note is that the lookup table is searched from the top down, and splunk takes the first match.
-For example, if this is what your lookup table looks like: index,host,latesecs,suppressUntil,contact,comments *,*,0,,,suppress everything firewall,fw01,600,,,alert if firewall logs are more than 10 minutes late
+For example, if this is what your lookup table looks like: index,sourcetype,host,latesecs,suppressUntil,contact,comments *,*,*,0,,,suppress everything firewall,cisco:asa,fw01,600,,,alert if firewall logs are more than 10 minutes late

 The fw01 host will not alert because the wildcard line is further up.
-For this reason, I recommend putting all entries that have a specific index and a specific host (no wildcards) at the top of the lookup table, followed by entries with a wildcard in the index and a specific host, and put entries with a specific index and wildcard in the host field at the bottom of the lookup table.
+For this reason, I recommend putting all entries that have a specific index , specific sourcetype, and specific host (no wildcards) at the top of the lookup table, followed by entries with a wildcard only in the index , then entries with a wildcard only in the sourcetype, then entries with a wildcard only in the host, followed by entried with only a specific host, then entreis with a specific sourcetype, and put entries with only a specific index at the bottom of the lookup table.

 Broken Hosts dashboard can be used to easily and quickly update the tuning lookup table.
 Clicking on "Suppress" next to an item will remove it from the dashboard and alerts by adding it to the tuning spreadsheet.